 Making the switch

-OpenNotes* is not dependent on a specific technology.
+The OpenNotes* team doesn’t believe you need a specific technology to share notes.
 Electronic health records used with a patient portal make it easier to share notes, but any typed or hand written notes can be easily shared by printing and mailing to patients.
 Some doctors have already taken this step.